 Mor Milagai is a class of its own!
-I guess its also referred as Majjige Menasu/Balaka in kannada or can be translated as Yogurt Chillies or Moor Molagai in Tamil.
+I guess it's also referred to as Majjige Menasu/Balaka in kannada or can be translated as Yogurt Chillies or Moor Molagai in Tamil.
 This is a great combo with Peruguannam or Thayir Sadam.
 And not to say about eating these with Dal rice that hubby dear loves!
-Andhra is known for its affectation with chillies, be it red green or anything chili!
-So it was no surprise to see Athamma saying that hubby dear loves Majjiga mirapa with Pappu annam.
+Andhra is known for its affectation with chilies, be it red-green, or anything chili!
+So it was no surprise to see Athamma saying that hubby dear loves Majjiga mirapa with Pappu Annam.

 Here's how you go about it.